arrow-up-rightDeploy a governor

 Core logic is determined by the Governor contract.
 When deploying a Governor, you need to chose:

-1. how voting power is determined
+1. How voting power is determined

-2. how many votes are needed for quorum
+2. How many votes are needed for quorum

-3. what options people have when casting a vote and how those votes are counted
+3. What options people have when casting a vote and how those votes are counted

-4. what type of token should be used to vote
+4. What type of token should be used to vote

 These parameters must be set for the Governor contract: